JLITE-tool/JLITE-Artifact/README.md

 This analysis can be done at reference mode, and data process of soa is not compatible with rso and roa.

+**After addr2id, the original trace is modified and can not be used to run rso or roa.**

 Usage:

 ```